Predicting the long-term collective behaviour of fish pairs with deep learning: Methods

 \paragraph{Designing the DLI model}

 Designing and selecting an appropriate ANN structure to model a system is for the most part non-trivial and requires either an extensive search through automatic methods (\textit{e.g.}, neuro-evolution~\cite{martin2007evolution, mwaura2015evolving, sekaj2019neuro}) or an exhaustive number of empirical attempts for very specific applications~\cite{cazenille2019automatic, heras2018deep, costa2020automated}.
 Here, we followed a hybrid approach consisting in empirically designing an ANN based on biological insight and automatically searching for its optimal structure by bootstrapping the search.
 Once we established this initial model, we performed an automated search for similar neural networks using the same input and output for different combinations of $i)$ the number of layers, $ii)$ the size of the layers, and $iii)$ the activation functions (\textit{i.e.}, transfer functions tasked with mapping the inputs of a neuron to a single weighted output value passed to the next layer).
-The search included a total of 82 neural network structures, out of which the ANN shown above is the best performing.
+The search included a total of 82 neural network structures, trained with the same budget of iterations and stopping criteria, and out of which the ANN shown above is the best performing.
+The best performing ANN is selected according to the metrics presented in the following section.